Stenaelurillus modestus: Description

 The female is very similar to the male in colouration and shape.
 It is slightly larger, with a cephalothorax between 2.6 and 2.7 mm long and 1.8 and 1.9 mm wide and an abdomen between 2.6 and 3.4 in long and 2.2 and 2.8 mm wide.
 It has a brown carapace with two lines of white scales running down it.
 The eye field is dark brown.
 The sternum is brown-yellow, as is the labium.
 Its clypeus and cheeks are light brown and have a scattering of light brown hairs on them.
 The spinnerets, legs and pedipalps are all brownish-yellow.
 Some specimens have brown legs with blackish rings on them.
 The abdomen lacks the white patch that is found on the male.
 In some specimens, the underside is mottled.

 The female copulatory organs are distinctive.
 The epigyne as an ovoid plate on it and a deep pocket in a deep notch along its back edge.
 There are two copulatory openings that are spaced far from each other that lead to short insemination ducts and bean-like spermathecae.
 It is distinguishable from other species by the presence of a horseshoe-shaped depression in the epigyne and the particular path of the insemination ducts.
 The notch at the edge of the epigynal plate is also characteristic.

 Behaviour

 The species is a specialist hunter and preys on termites in the genus Odontotermes.
 The spider captures its prey by a process of grasping and holding, injecting its capture with venom.
 Despite the spider being a specialist hunter, the venom is equally effective against other prey.
 It has been seen to attack and eat other species, including those of the order Isopoda like Porcellio scaber and Reticulitermes santonensis and both adults and larvae of flies like Drosophila hydei.
+It has been found living alongside other termite-eating species like Habrocestum africanum, Langelurillus squamiger and Stenaelurillus guttiger.